 Advanced Composition is a second semester freshman composition course that focuses on writing effective arguments and academic papers.
 Emphasis will be placed on the in-depth research paper, with attention paid to both MLA and APA styles.
-(Prerequisite: Passing grade in ENGL 1101 or equivalent) (Meets MnTC goal area 1).

 ENGL 1110 3 credits Introduction to Literature